Adventures & experiences in contemporary technology

 GNOME 2 lives on as a desktop choice for this distro and there is Openbox too.
 You also have a choice of editions according to how much your computer can handle and it is based on Slackware too.

-Mandrake once was a spin of Red Hat with a more user friendly focus.
+Mandrake once was a spin of Red Hat with a more user-friendly focus.
 In the days before the appearance of Ubuntu, it would have been a choice for those not wanting to overcome obstacles such as the level of hardware support that was much less than what we have today.
 Later, Mandrake became Mandriva following litigation and the acquisition of Conectiva in 2005.
-Decline has beset the organisation since those heady days and it became defunct during 2015.
+The organisation has declined since those heady days and it became defunct during 2015.
 Its legacy continues though in the form of two spin-off projects so all the work of forebears has not been lost.

 It was the uncertainty surrounding the future of Mandriva that originally caused this project to be started.
 Beginnings have been promising so this is a one to watch though you have to wonder if the now community-based OpenMandriva is stealing some of its limelight.

-Of the pair that is listed here, it is OpenMandriva that really is a continuation of the now defunct Mandriva.
-Seeing how things progress for a project with user friendliness at its heart will be interesting in these days when Debian, Ubuntu and Linux Mint are so pervasive.
+Of the pair that is listed here, it is OpenMandriva which is a continuation of the now-defunct Mandriva.
+Seeing how things progress for a project with user-friendliness at its heart will be interesting in these days when Debian, Ubuntu and Linux Mint are so pervasive.
 Even with those, there are KDE options so there is a challenge in place.

 Not every distro falls in the above categories and some that you find here may surprise you.
-There are some better known names like OpenSUSE that go their own way.
+There are some better-known names like OpenSUSE that go their way.

 This distro has a very specific role in life: powering dedicated computer firewall appliances.
-While I can picture using it on an older machine set aside for securing an internet connection, there does seem to more to this project than that and the strength of the firewall is sufficient for securing corporate networks as well.
-In fact, the people behind IPFire sell their own appliance products too with a rack-mountable option as well as a smaller free-standing one.
+While I can picture using it on an older machine set aside for securing an internet connection, there does seem to be more to this project than that and the strength of the firewall is sufficient for securing corporate networks as well.
+The people behind IPFire sell their appliance products too with a rack-mountable option as well as a smaller free-standing one.